 Michigan retail sports betting handle decreased from $8.1 million in June to $8.0 million in July.
 However, revenue was up nearly $1 million, going from negative receipts of $378,641 in June to $485,763 in July.
 Hold for the month was 6.3%, up from -4.9% in June.

-Gross sports betting receipts from online sports betting in June were $18.3 million, showing that retail share of sports betting revenue stood at just 2.7%, making them almost immaterial to the overall state picture.
-With the resumption of the NFL season, more sports bettors may be attracted to casinos to watch and bet on sports, but simultaneously the online uptick is expected to be significant, too.
+Gross sports betting receipts from online betting in June reached $18.3 million, indicating that the retail share of sports betting revenue was only 2.7%, making it nearly insignificant to the overall state picture.
+With the NFL season starting up again, more sports bettors may head to casinos to watch and place bets, but the online increase is also expected to be quite large.

 Retail gaming figures remain robust